doodzik/dudzik.co/src/digress-into-minimalism/2016-08-01-moderation.md

 > inner peace through reducing excess and extremes.

 Acting moderately is a fundamental part of [minimalism](./minimalism).
-It helps you reach balance and stability.
+It will help you reach balance and stability.
-The following steps guide me:
+The following principles guide me:

-You are aware of your thoughts and actions.
-Evaluate them.
+- Awareness of thoughts and actions.

-Try asking yourself: Is this behavior appropriate?
+- Openness to change.
-If it isn't think about how you would like to behave instead.
-Find the smallest change you can make to move towards it.
-Don't deny yourself of too much at first.
-Be moderate and you won't relapse.
+- Persistence.

-It is OK to fail.
-Analyze the reason, alter your approach, and start over again.
+Be moderate in reaching moderation.
+Don't deny yourself too much at first.
+Be prepared to start over.
 Don't let the notion of success and failure hold you back.